saharnazb/HamSanj/README.md

-# EvalFlow - Peer Evaluation System
+# HamSanj - Peer Evaluation System

 A web-based application for collecting student peer evaluations on presentations and group work.
 Built with React and Firebase.

+**About the Name**
+Hamsanj (هم‌سنج) is a Persian compound word combining:
+- Ham (هم) = "together" or "peer/co-"
+- Sanj (سنج) = "to measure" (from the verb sanjidan سنجیدن)

+Literally translated: "measuring together" or "peer assessment" While not a common word in everyday Persian, Hamsanj captures the essence of collaborative evaluation—peers measuring and assessing each other's work together.
+The name reflects both the tool's purpose and the collaborative spirit of academic peer review.

 ## About This Template

-This is a template repository for EvalFlow.
+This is a template repository for HamSanj.
 To use it:

 1. **Do NOT use the Firebase configuration in this template** - it contains placeholder values
 2. Create your own Firebase project (free) following the setup instructions below